-Provision of clinical experience necessary to prepare students for entrance level employment in a Coronary Care Unit; observation of a variety of equipment and techniques used in the care of acutely ill cardiac patients; provides the clinical experience necessary to qualify for a Coronary Care Certificate.
+Provision of clinical experience necessary to prepare students for entrance level employment in a Coronary Care Unit; observation of a variety of equipment and techniques used in the care of acutely ill cardiac patients; provides the clinical experience necessary to qualify tor a Coronary Care Certificate.

-090 Selected Topics in Emergency Medical Care 1/4-4 Units Prerequisite: None.
+090 Selected Topics in Emergency

+Medical Services 1/4-4 Units

+Prerequisite: None.

 Lecture: 1/4-4 hours per week and/or

+Laboratory: 3/4-12 hours per week and/or

+Clinic/Field/Preceptorship: 1 1/4-20 hours per

+week

-Current information on selected topics for the continuing education of Mobile Intensive Care Nurses and/or Paramedics.
+Current information on selected topics for

+Care Nurses and/or Paramedics.
 Topics selected from the field of emergency medical care will include cardiology, medical trauma, pharmacology, basic paramedic sciences, pediatrics, obstetrics, medical, surgical, and psychiatric problems.
 Satisfies the partial requirement for recertification.